Fa2bio/Delivery-Api/Utils/Docker/README.md

 <br></br>
 > If the connection succesfully made, continue
-- In your Postman client, import the requests from the Delivery-Api-Docker.postman_collection.json file available at [Delivery-Api-Docker.postman_collection.zip](https://github.com/Fa2bio/Delivery-Api/files/10377682/Delivery-Api-Docker.postman_collection.zip);
+- In your Postman client, import the requests from the Delivery-Api-Docker.postman_collection.json file available at [Delivery-Api-Docker.zip](https://github.com/Fa2bio/Delivery-Api/files/10393993/Delivery-Api-Docker.zip);
-- To use the Restaurant Photo Product Service in CRUD, edit the field delivery.storage in the application.properties file.
-In this field insert a folder directory like this "/Users/user/Directory/folder".
-With this folder, the service will be able to locally store a JPEG or PNG file injected from a postman request;
 - By default, this application runs on the port 9090.

 <br></br>